 MOST CHILDHOOD CANCERS ARE CURABLE AT LOW COST

-Tragically, however, children from low-resource countries often do not have access to the care and treatment they need to survive a curable cancer.
+Tragically, however, children from low-resource countries often do not have access to the care and treatment they need to survive cancer.

 Our mission is to redress this inequality by creating sustainable and locally supported pediatric and adolescent cancer health care systems in low-resource countries that meet recognized international standards of clinical, palliative and supportive care.